Lorena Guillén Tango Ensemble

 Lorena Guillén, voice and artistic director

-Alejandro Rutty, piano, bass, composer and arranger
+Alejandro Rutty, piano and bass

 Jacqui Carrasco, violin